 Robinson did state that he had cut ties with both of them but when pushed to condemn them in public, he was reluctant and demanded to see evidence of their bigotry.

 I still find many of Robinson’s views troubling to say the least.
 However his reasons for leaving the EDL are commendable.
 I also share his fears about the widening chasm between some communities.

 What really struck me was the fact Robinson was prepared put aside differences and work with Muslims for the sake of community relations in this country.
 This is not the attitude of a hateful fascist he is often made out to be.

 Yes, he has made some regrettable comments in the past but it is unfair to indefinitely punish him for his past when he is moving in the right direction.
 It is movement we ought to encourage and support.

 The commentators complaining about Robinson’s lack of a ‘Damascene conversion’ are missing the point.
 He has come a long way from a man threatening ‘every single Muslim’ to the man I watched positively engaging with Muslims.

 The fact that the former EDL leader, former Hizb ut-Tahrir members, former Jihadists, Muslims, ex-Muslims and others were sitting at the same table openly debating extremism, the role of religion and culture was extraordinary.
 I would go as far as to say it was even a historic occasion.

-This is precisely the kind cutting edge, anti-extremism work this country really needs and, in that regard, the Qulliam Foundation is leading the way.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+This is precisely the kind cutting edge, anti-extremism work this country really needs and, in that regard, the Qulliam Foundation is leading the way.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.